 Gasoline and Air

-The gasoline available at the pumps you frequent have been lab-tested by way of comparison with two reference fuels.
+The gasoline found at the pumps is lab-tested by way of comparison with two reference fuels.

 One reference fuel is knock-resistant and, when numbered on the resistance scale, has a rating of one hundred (100).

 The other reference fuel knocks easily, and its rating is zero (0).